Skip to main content

 If you like, you can change how the job summary data is displayed, as numbers or as a chart.

-Just use the toggle at the top of the page to modify how the main columns are shown:
+Just use the toggle in the display panel to modify how the main columns are shown:

 By default, wayahead will display the key numbers for your job.
 These are pretty self explanatory: